VisLab/EEG-Clean-Tools/README.md

 * Converted EEG to double at the beginning of the pipeline
 * Added a noisyStatisticsForInterpolation field to the reference reporting structure.
+Version 0.42 (Not released - version 0.41 with additional changes)
+* Added default line frequencies as multiples of 60 up to half nyquist.